pulsar-edit/.github/GOVERNANCE.md

 - Windows

 ##### Other roles
-- Community Packages - join if you're into making packages for us
+- Community Packages - join if you're into making packages for the editor
 - Updates - Join this if you're interested in receiving updates as they come out

 ## Team member & role additions/removals